hoprnet/hoprd-sdk-python/docs/PeersApi.md

 Returns transport-related information about the given peer.

-Returns transport-related information about the given peer.
 This includes the peer ids that the given peer has `announced` on-chain and peer ids that are actually `observed` by the transport layer.

 ### Example
 ```python